georgytom98/Houseplants-api/README.md

     - HousePlants API Schema can be downloaded by clicking on /api/schema/ at the top left corner

-Thank you for visiting Georgy's Houseplant API!
+Thank you for using Georgy's Houseplant API!